-The UW School of Public Health is committed to protecting the health and safety of our students, faculty, academic personnel, staff and the broader community as we make plans to return to campus in Fall 2021.
+The UW School of Public Health is committed to protecting the health and safety of our students, faculty, academic personnel, staff and the broader community as we make plans to return to campus.
 We know that plans may change, depending on the spread of COVID-19, so we are dedicating this area of our website to provide the most current information possible.
 This page will provide links to resources and information that is specific to our School, departments, programs and centers and we will also share links to University-wide resources and information.

 SPH COVID-19 Webinar